 Films and DVDs

 The library has a large collection of DVDs which support the Tripos alongside films for general viewing.
 All the titles appear in the library catalogue.
 The library also has some external CD/DVD drives and headphones which can be used with your device for watching films.
 These are available to borrow from the Library Office.
 Many more DVDs and CD-Roms are available at the University Library and departmental or faculty libraries.

 The library does not take any periodicals, as hard copies are available at the University Library and departmental or faculty libraries.
 The library subscribes to the Journal Coordination Scheme which allows access to thousands of journals, which can be accessed electronically through the library catalogue iDiscover or via the ebooks Libguide.

 Accessibility and support

 The library provides support and equipment to make the library more accessible.
 A Click and Collect (book fetching) and Scan and Deliver service is available for all students.
 Library staff can also work with you to discuss any specific needs or requirements you might have in terms of study space or access to resources.
 If you need any assistance or advice, please contact us at email@example.com or speak to a member of library staff.

-The library has the following accessible equipment: coloured overlays, coloured paper for printing, magnifiers, an ergonomic keyboard and mouse, lightboxes, lumbar supports, wrist rests, padded foot rest, whiteboards and pens, book rests.
+The library has the following accessible equipment: coloured overlays, coloured paper for printing, magnifiers, an ergonomic keyboard and mouse, lightboxes, lumbar supports, wrist rests, padded foot rests, whiteboards and pens, coloured whiteboards, book rests, laptop rests and ear defenders.
 Most of this equipment has a library barcode and can be borrowed using the self-issue machine on the ground floor.
 Equipment can also be requested through the Click and Collect service.
 Please email your request to firstname.lastname@example.org stating which equipment you would like to borrow.
 We will issue the item(s) to you and leave it for you to collect from the Click and Collect shelves in the library foyer.

 Alongside the college library, students also have access their faculty library/ies and the University Library.
-Watch a short introduction to Cambridge libraries that the University Library (UL) and Disability Resource Centre (DRC) put together, here.
+A short introduction to Cambridge libraries can be viewed here.

 Faculty and Departmental Libraries